crypto-date/documentation/artists.md

 ## Updating Metadata After Minting

-Contact the cryptodate team if interested in this workflow.
+See the roadmap for when this will be available.